HanyEl-shahawy/SFND_3D_Object_Tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## Match 3D Objects
+matchBoundingBoxes function takes the previous and current data frames and provides the ids of matched ROIs according to highest number of keypoint correspondances.

+## Compute Lidar-based TTC
+computeTTCLidar function uses matched lidar points from bounding boxes to calculate ttc after removing outliers by taking the mean of the first 50 (configurable) closest points.

+## Assosciate Keypoint Correspondances with Bounding Boxes
+clusterKptMatchesWithROI function shrink the bounding box from YOLO first then compute mean & std of matched keypoints distances.
+Using the first confidence interval, the matches are added to boundingBox structure.

+## Compute Camera-based TTC
+computeTTCCamera function computes ttc using keypoint correspondances.
+It filters keypoints which have distance ratio less than 100 (configurable).
+The median of the sorted distance ratio is taken to deal with outliers.

+## Evaluation 1
+In some frames the ttc from lidar is very deviated from camera's and also looks unplausible.
+This is mainly because of outliers the way they are eliminated, would be better to use madian instead.

+## Evaluation 2
+Running several combination of detector/describtor shown that these combinations as the best choice for our purpose of detecting keypoints on vehicles are: SHITOMASI/BRISK
+SHITOMASI/BRIEF
+SHITOMASI/ORB